chenen3/yeager/README.md

 # Yeager

 A proxy tool that helps speed up your internet connection in certain situations.

-Features:
-- gRPC and HTTP/2 transport
-- supports mutual TLS
-- supports HTTP proxy and SOCKS5
+The tool provides HTTP and SOCKS5 proxy as entry points and supports gRPC/HTTP2/Shadowsocks transport.

 How it works: